MI-BioLab/region-learner/rtabmap/README.md

 - **RadiusUpperBound**, **DesiredAverageCardinality** and **MeshShapeFactor**, to tune the clustering algorithm;
 - **KeepPrefixPath**, **NameTotalLength**, to define how to save the images names in the dataset file.

-For the training, only the saved images and the dataset file are required.
-Other files are only for visualization.

 ### Inference mode
 This is the inference phase; after training on a particular environment the robot can predict the regions probabilities by observing the images it is acquiring.
 Here, you should specify the parameters:
 - **ModelPath** because the inference mode requires the trained model;